 - Give fewer instructions.
 It’s easy to fall into the trap of telling children what to do all the time.

 - Check that your instructions are reasonable.
-Tantrums are more likely if your child can’t do what she’s being asked to do.
+Tantrums are more likely if your child can’t do what he’s being asked to do.

-- Let your child know in advance when you have to do something or he has to make a transition from one activity to another.
-This way, he knows his activity is about to change.
+- Let your child know in advance when you have to do something or she has to make a transition from one activity to another.

 - Offer choices where possible.